povio/bolt-template/rules/povio-ui-rules.md

-ALWAYS use the UI components from @povio/ui.
-NEVER use default HTML elements if this package supports it.
+ALWAYS use components and hooks from @povio/ui.
+NEVER use default HTML elements when @povio/ui has an equivalent.

+Key Rules:
-Use the Typography component instead of default HTML text elements.
+- Use `Typography` instead of HTML text elements

-Always use hooks from @povio/ui when available.

-For forms, always use useForm or useFormAutosave from @povio/ui.
-Use input components from the package and pass them the formControl from these hooks.
-For example:
+- Use `useForm`/`useFormAutosave` for forms (pass `formControl` to inputs)
+- Use `Confirmation.useConfirmation` instead of native `confirm()`
+- Use `useToast` for user messages
+- Check component props before usage and if you have TypeScript issues

 Below is a list of components, hooks and functions that you have access to